RiddhiKumari04/Xeno-AI-native-Mini-CRM/README.md

 ## What I Built

-Xeno AI is a **chat-first AI-native Mini CRM** built for Lumière — a fictional D2C skincare brand.
+Xeno AI is a **chat-first AI-native Mini CRM** built that helps a brand intelligently reach its shoppers.
 Instead of a traditional dashboard with forms and dropdowns, the primary interface is a natural language conversation.
 The marketer describes their intent, and the AI segments customers, drafts messages, previews campaigns, and launches them — all from a single chat.

 The core product insight: **a marketer should never have to think in SQL or filters.** They should just say what they want.